alexandria-g/alexandria-g/README.md

-<h1 align="center">Hi 👋, I'm Alexandria :)</h1>
+<h1 align="center">Hi 👋 I'm Alexandria :)</h1>
-<h3 align="center">A creative full stack developer from Australia, bringing new ideas to life with code</h3>
+<h3 align="center">A creative full stack engineer from Australia, bringing new ideas to life with code</h3>

-🌟 Currently employed at **Suncorp Group ☀️ developing scalable AI and automation solutions that drive efficiency and innovation across the enterprise**
+🌟 Currently employed at **Suncorp Group ☀️ engineering scalable AI and automation solutions that drive efficiency and innovation across the enterprise**

 👩‍🎓 I have a Bachelor of **Computer Science (Professional) from Swinburne University of Technology**